 After you’re back on solid ground, walk east on Atlantic Avenue and stop in to French Louie (320 Atlantic Ave.) for a trendy bistro lunch at this Boerum Hill delight.
 If it’s warm enough, sit outside in the charming garden; otherwise the cozy inside tables will do quite nicely.
 Enjoy traditional dishes like steak frites as well as less-common but equally delicious soccas, chickpea flatbreads that come topped with tuna nicoise or roasted beets and lemon yogurt.

 Now it’s time to shop on Atlantic Avenue, home to some of the best boutiques in New York City.
-Don’t miss Meg (358 Atlantic Ave.) for locally made women’s clothing and Kaight (382 Atlantic Ave.) for eco-fashion staples.
+Don’t miss Meg (358 Atlantic Ave.) for locally made women’s clothing.
 For fine art and textiles, visit Collier West (377a Atlantic Ave.) and the Primary Essentials (372 Atlantic Ave.) for distinctive gifts and special objects.
 Foodies will want to stop at Sahadi’s (187 Atlantic Ave.), a Middle Eastern specialty store turned James Beard Award-winning international foods palace.
 Find that black sesame paste you need for a recipe or simply gawk at the delicious prepared sauces and pita breads.

 If your shopping spree is just getting started, head to Smith and Court streets, parallel thoroughfares lined with dozens of unique shops, like the cutting-edge clothing shop Bird (220 Smith St.) and Modern Anthology (123 Smith St.), which offers hip men’s clothing as well as home goods.